aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## createTable

-This function helps to create a  table in database we have simplified our database schema, for us our database has only two columns
+This function helps to create a  table in database we have simplified our database schema, for us, our database has only two columns

-1.  `primary key` column which is a varchar(255)
+1.  `primary key` column, which is a varchar(255)
-2.  `json` column which stores values corresponding to primary key as `json`
+2.  `JSON` column, which stores values corresponding to the primary key as `JSON`

-using this approach will simplify our database design by delegating the handling of semantics of data to application To speed up any query  we have provided an option to add secondary index for json fields using `createIndexForJsonField` api.
+using this approach will simplify our database design by delegating the handling of the semantics of data to the application To speed up any query, we have provided an option to add a secondary index for JSON fields using `createIndexForJsonField` api.

 ### How to use this function?.